DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 ### Successes and Failures

-- Successes are cards that are drawn with a pip value within the Diffulty Range.
+- Successes are cards that are drawn with a pip value within the Difficulty Range.
 When a Check is successful, the character making the Check is able to accomplish what they were intending to do.
 - Misses are cards that are drawn outside of the Difficulty Range.
 When a